lincolnnguyen18/tiletogether-service/README.md

 * `git checkout main`

 If you are working on a new feature, create a new branch off of `main` and name it after your feature, eg. `setup-repo-ci-cd`, by running
-* `git checkout -b setup-repo-ci-cd`
+* `git checkout -b <feature-name>`
-* `git push -u origin setup-repo-ci-cd`
+* `git push -u origin <feature-name>`

-Make your commits to this branch until your feature is complete (remember to add tests)
+Make your commits to this branch until your feature is complete (remember to add tests) by running
+* `git add <file>` to add files you want to commit
+* `git commit -m "<commit message>"` to commit your changes
+* `git push` occasionally to back up your changes on GitHub and show your current progress to the team

+You can update the latest commit without adding a new commit by running
+* Run `git add <file>` to add files you want to commit
+* `git commit --amend --no-edit`
+* `git push -f`

+Occasionally rebase onto the latest commit of the `main` branch to keep your feature branch up to date
+* `git fetch` to get the latest commits from the remote
+* `git checkout main` and `git pull` to get the latest commits from the remote for the `main` branch
+* `git checkout <feature-branch-name>` to go back to your feature branch
+* `git rebase main` while being checked out on your feature branch's latest revision
+* Resolve any merge conflicts

 You can edit a message located on any commit of your feature branch by running
 * `git rebase -i HEAD~<number of commits you want to edit>`